 Build a strong foundation in basic and applied human nutrition as you delve into a broad range of topics, from community nutrition to how our bodies actually metabolize and use nutrients.
-You’ll explore rich opportunities to integrate your nutrition with your interests in other areas within the fields of health and science, such as population and public health nutrition, and international nutrition.
+You’ll explore rich opportunities to integrate nutrition with your interests in other areas within the fields of health and science, such as population and public health, and international nutrition.

 Why this program?

 - Study in the only science-based nutrition program in B.C.